 The House Tuscaloosa exists to promote and develop literacy in The West End Community in three areas: Educational, Musical & Spiritual.
 We also operate a used bookstore to provide books at a reduced price for the community and funding for the organization.

 “Third Space” is a term used in sociology that identifies a place of community.
-If your first space is your home, and your second space is your work, then your third spaces are those places where you find community with others, a place that shapes and inspires you.
-For some, church is a regular third space.
-There are others who will not enter a traditional church building or institution because of past hurts or pre-conceived ideas about what church is.
-For individuals like that, a literacy center or a used book store with free wi-fi and snacks might be a “third space” that provides community they need without looking anything like a traditional church.
+If your first space is your home, and your second space is your work, then your third space is a place where you find community with others, a place that shapes and inspires you.
+We seek to become a Third Space for those who need one.

 Executive Director: Rev. Lori Maxey